prranavv/CPAMM/README.md

 ### Vaults

-The token vaults are **associated token accounts** derived from the initializer's public key and each mint.
-They are created during `initialize` and hold the pool's reserves.
+The token vaults are **associated token accounts owned by the config PDA**.
+Only the program can move funds in or out by signing with the config PDA's seeds (`["config", seed.to_le_bytes(), config_bump]`).
+This ensures trustless custody — no external wallet can drain the pool.

 ---